Featured image of post OpenTofu on Azure: Deploying Azure Infrastructure with OpenTofu

 ssh adminuser@<app-vm-private-ip>

-5. Verify the Database Server Connectivity
+5. Verify SQL Server Connectivity

 1